-- 4.2.1 It may be the case that managers will want to involve staff, unions and other stakeholders when reviewing and developing services.
-Such an approach is to be welcomed as in accordance with the values of the Council and the principles of Best Value.
-The distinction needs to be made here between the preliminary stages of a review where there may be elements of staff involvement and participation and the point at which more formal consultation arrangements need to be put in place.
-The key here is that formal consultation should start as soon as the process moves from assessment of options for change to a firm set of proposals for change as described in the previous section above. - 4.2.2 To assist the clarity of this process, it is suggested that any proposals for this type of approach should include a timetable which sets out the key stages of the process and when formal consultation stages will be introduced.
+- 4.2.1 Managers should involve staff, unions and other stakeholders when reviewing and developing services.
+This approach is in accordance with the values of the Council.
+A distinction needs to be made between the preliminary stages of the review (where options are being explored and there are elements of staff involvement) and the formal stage which involves a firm set of proposals.
+Formal consultation should start as soon as the process moves from assessment of options for change to a firm set of proposals. - 4.2.2 To assist the clarity of this process, it is best practice and statutory in formal consultations to include a timetable which sets out the key stages of the process and when formal consultation stages will be introduced.